 - Consult the Office of International Programs as early as possible to get assistance on course selection at Loyola so that you are prepared for Amsterdam;

-- All courses will be taught in English (except Dutch);
+- Students take courses taught in English

 Disclaimer: In case of strikes or unexpected disruption to the academic semester Loyola University will work with the host university abroad to provide additional support or other academic arrangements to enable students to complete their coursework in agreement with the rules and regulations of the host university and the laws of the host country.
 Loyola University Maryland will not makes any changes to its course, grade, or credit transfer policies following such circumstances.